franzbu/WinHammer.spoon/README.md

 The file 'aerospace.toml' can stay like this; however, you might be interested in some additional finetuning, for example, you can enable the automatic start of AeroSpace at login (start-at-login = true) or determine where the cursor is positioned after moving to another space.

-After installing AeroSpace, WinHammer can be authorized to move windows to spaces by adding the following option to your 'init.lua':
+After installing AeroSpace, WinHammer can be told to move windows to spaces by adding the following option to your 'init.lua':

 ```lua
 WinHammer:new({